How to Pass Large Arrays Without Blocking the UI

 Before optimizing, quantify the exact overhead.
 Follow this trace workflow to isolate main-thread blocking:

-1. Open the Performance tab and enable Scripting and Other categories.
+1. Open the Performance tab and enable the Scripting category.

 2. Start recording, then trigger worker.postMessage(largeArray).